SEK171/Albert_2/README.md

+Made by SEK171
+inspiration: tech with tim: https://m.youtube.com/watch?v=wypVcNIH6D4

-This is a simple "AI" assistant that uses basic natural language processing to respond to user input.
+This is a simple "AI" assistant that uses basic deep learning to respond to predefined user inputs.

 How to Use: